 Successfully training your canine friend is only the result of good socialisation.
 If the puppy was separated too early from their mother, it can have an impact on the puppy’s well-being, and they can become a challenge to train.

-In the UK, it is a legal requirement to leave puppies with their mother until their 8th week of age.
+The American Kennel Club (AKC) and the Kennel Club (UKC) both recommend that we should leave puppies with their mother until at least 8 weeks of age.
 During the first eight weeks of their life, a mother will teach her pups touch and affection by licking them, which is vital in their bonding process and making them feel safe.

 A puppy will learn about competition for resources and attention and how to coexist with other dogs.
 The mother will also make sure to keep her puppies in check by telling them off and moving them.
 As you will not be able to get your new puppy until he is eight weeks old, a breeder will have already started this process.